findologic/libflexport/README.md

 ## Setup

 1. Include as composer dependency using `composer require findologic/libflexport`
-2. Run `composer install` to generate the vendor class autoloader
-3. Load `./vendor/autoload.php` into the project
+2. Load `./vendor/autoload.php` into the project

 ## Contributors